tomozbot/botc-icons/README.md

 This repository will be kept up to date as new characters release.

 - Gnome icon by Xephan_GR
-- Xaan, Bootlegger, Cacklejack, & Big Wig icons by Navean
+- Xaan, Bootlegger, Cacklejack, Big Wig & Zenomancer icons by Navean
 - All other icons are copyright to their respective owners